AnonNanoo/Homelab/README.md

 ## Current Topology

-The network is to be built around a **Ubiquiti UniFi Dream Machine Pro** and a **Cisco Catalyst 3750-X**, with 1 GbE and 10 GbE connectivity between servers, clients and storage.
+The network is being built around a Ubiquiti UniFi Dream Machine Pro, an Arista DCS-7050SX-64 and a Cisco Catalyst 3750-X, each serving a different purpose.

+The UDM Pro handles the internet gateway and firewalling, while the Arista provides high-speed 10 GbE switching.
+The Cisco provides 1 GbE connectivity and another platform for learning and experimenting with Layer 2 / Layer 3 networking.

+The network will eventually connect servers, storage, clients, wireless access points and IoT devices using a combination of 1 GbE, 10 GbE and VLANs.

 > **Live UniFi topology screenshot coming soon.**